 Moving to Costa Rica

 Are you thinking of moving to Costa Rica?
 You will want to check out our list of pros and cons on moving to Costa Rica.
+What is driving in Costa like?
+Which restaurants are amazing?
+Should I relocate to a gated community?

 Medical tourism is becoming more and more prominent everywhere.
 This is because the prices and quality of work done is great.
 Come here and find out how you can save on your next procedure.